 3- Review your Dynamic Small Business Search profile under SAM and verify if your data is correct and accurate.

 4- Register at the Federal Business Opportunities website to receive all notices from selected organizations and product service classifications.
-Procurement opportunities are also posted at fedbizopps.gov.
-You can also submit you capability statement to the Department’s Office of the Procurement Executive at email@example.com.
+Procurement opportunities are also posted at sam.gov.
+You can also submit your capability statement to the Department’s Office of the Procurement Executive at email@example.com.

 5- If your company accepts the Government MasterCard for the purchase of products and services, email the information requested for the IRS Purchase Card Newsletter.
-In case your company product or service is something the cardholder has a requirement for, they will call you for a price quote.
+In case your company product or service is something the cardholder requires, they will call you for a price quote.

 6- For information on how small businesses can participate in Treasury contracting, contact Treasury’s Office of Small and Disadvantaged Business Utilization at treasuryOSDBU@treasury.gov.
 You can also contact the Small Business Program Office for any further questions.